There was a moth on her doorstep, its wings a fan of brown and cream.

 When she reached the apartment she did not use the key.
 She rang the bell.
 Her mother threw her hands in the air.
 ‘Why is there dust in your eyes?
 Why are you home so soon?’

 Shirin could not speak.
-Her mother fetched a cold flannel and gently cleaned her face and they watched the television together and words were not enough.
+Her mother fetched a cold flannel and gently cleaned her face.

 They went back to the old country; she and her mother.
 It was not as Shirin remembered it.